 Jet would end up moving back to his home-town of Sackville, NB in 2018 and quickly becoming emmersed in farm life.
 His time in the city had come to an end and he was called back to the rhythms of his youth, the changing seasons and all that carving out a life on the land had to offer.
 The farm offers a canvas for all of his skills and visions to come alive and it is an ongoing project that is always changing, which makes it an exciting endeavour!

-Through many years of skilled trades, art practice and his experiences in the downtown East Side of Vancouver, Jet has become attuned to the meditation of labour and to the quiet practice and observation.
+Through many years of skilled trades, art practice and his experiences living a decade in the downtown East Side of Vancouver, Jet has become attuned to the meditation of labour and to the quiet practice of observation.
 His years helping those on the Vancouver streets has attuned his generous spirit and he now dedicates himself to creating a meaningful life not only for himself but for those around him, human, plant and animal alike.
-The farm laying hens and resident cats could not ask for better care!
+The farm laying hens and resident cats & puppy could not ask for better care!

-Along with managing Sweet Soil Organic Farm with his partner, Sarah, Jet is now a father and takes great pride in providing a wholesome life for his family and feeding the many families that make up his greater community.
+Along with managing Sweet Soil Organic Farm with his partner, Sarah, Jet has been an active contributor in the local music scene in Sackville and an events facilitator for our local yoga studio.
+When not farming full-time Jet can be found hunting, fishing, or working for local building cooperative Energreen.
+He takes great pride in providing a wholesome life for his family and feeding the many families that make up his greater community.